cyberbotics/webots-doc/reference/supervisor.md

 **Description**

 The `wb_supervisor_node_reset_controller()` function restarts the controller of the Robot passed to it.
-If a node other than a Robot is passed to this function, it returns an error.
+If a node other than a Robot is passed to this function, no change is effected, and a warning message is printed to the console.

 ---